-- If the jam pattern generated is not a fixed and readily identifiable pattern, it may be difficult to determine how many bits of jam were transmitted. - Some devices may not be able to transmit large frames; another frame size will have to be used in order to determine how the DUT handles late collisions.
+• If the jam pattern generated is not a fixed and readily identifiable pattern, it may be difficult to determine how many bits of jam were transmitted.

 Test #4.4.4 - Collisions During Extension within slotTime

 Purpose: To verify that the device under test (DUT) detects and enforces collisions that occur during carrier extension within slotTime.